anthonypaulino/Data-Structure/Huffman/README.md

 -   Collaboration policy.
 Read our [collaboration policy here](https://ds.cs.rutgers.edu/#academic-integrity).
 -   Submitting the assignment.
 Submit `HuffmanCoding.java` separately via the web submission system called Autolab.
 To do this, click the `Assignments` link from the course website; click the `Submit` link for that assignment.

-## Getting help

-If anything is unclear, don't hesitate to drop by office hours or post a question on Piazza.
-Find instructors office hours by clicking the [Staff](https://ds.cs.rutgers.edu/staff/) link from the course website.
-In addition to office hours we have the [CAVE](https://resources.cs.rutgers.edu/docs/rooms-equipment/cave/) (Collaborative Academic Versatile Environment), a community space staffed with lab assistants which are undergraduate students further along the CS major to answer questions.
+Environment), a community space staffed with lab assistants which are undergraduate students further along the CS major to answer questions.

 ## Credits